-Merrick Garland Has Satisfied His Democratic Critics—For Now
+Merrick Garland Has Satisfied His Democratic Critics—for Now

 Trump, who had summoned protesters to Washington and encouraged the crowd to march on Capitol Hill in a speech earlier that day, was impeached by the House in a bipartisan vote shortly before he left office on January 20, 2021.
 Fifty-seven senators, including seven from his own party, voted to find him guilty at his impeachment trial, falling short of the margin necessary to convict him.

-The apparent lack of criminal consequences for Trump’s actions has rankled lawmakers, especially after the House January 6 Committee publicized more of its findings about Trump’s inner circle in the run-up to the attack in recent months.
-Garland defended the response by federal law enforcement officials since the attack.
+The apparent lack of criminal consequences for Trump’s actions has rankled lawmakers, especially after the House January 6 committee has publicized more of its findings in recent months about Trump’s inner circle in the run-up to the attack.
+Garland has defended federal law enforcement officials’ response since the attack.
 He described what may be the largest criminal investigation in American history: charges brought against more than 725 defendants so far by at least 140 prosecutors, drawing upon resources and staff from field offices across the country.

 “So far, we have issued over 5,000 subpoenas and search warrants, seized approximately 2,000 devices, pored through over 20,000 hours of video footage, and searched through an estimated 15 terabytes of data,” Garland said.
 “We have received over 300,000 tips from ordinary citizens, who have been our indispensable partners in this effort.”